ransomts/FooBarDarts/README.md

     - user information from google sign in

 * Networking
-  + Connect/play with other user in real time (tcp/udp socket)
+  + Connect/play with other user in real time (Firebase cloud messaging)

 * Update UI
   + Change main screen to console interface